 In particular, traffic police recommend that drivers who have drunk alcohol should not drive to ensure safety for themselves and other road users.

-According to the Hanoi Traffic Police Department, from February 8 (December 28, Quy Mao year) to now, through patrolling, controlling and handling violations, the unit has detected and handled more than 600 cases of traffic violations.
+According to the Hanoi Traffic Police Department, from February 8 (December 28, Quy Mao year) to now, through patrolling, controlling and handling violations, the unit has detected and handled more than 600 traffic violations.

 Source